chenwi2020/PerformanceAppraisal-MS-cloudant/README.md

 }
 ```

-Sample responses for the `savePerfAppraisal` request:
+Sample responses for the `createPerfAppraisal` request:
 ```
+{
-"SUCCESS"
+    "status": "SUCCESS"
+}

+{
-"FAILURE|Employee id was not provided in the request" "FALIURE|[exception message]"
+    "message": "Employee id was not provided in the request", "status": "FAILURE"
+}

+{
+    "message": [exception message],
+    "status": "FAILURE"
+}

+{
-"FALIURE|Performance appraisal already exists for employee id"
+    "message": "Performance appraisal already exists for employee id", "status": "FAILURE"
+}
 ```

 Sample responses for the `updatePerfAppraisal` request:
 ```
+{
-"SUCCESS"
+    "status": "SUCCESS"
+}

+{
+    "message": "Employee id was not provided in the request", "status": "FAILURE"
+}

+{
+    "message": "No performance appraisal was found for employee id", "status": "FAILURE"
+}

+{
-"FAILURE|Employee id was not provided in the request" "FAILURE|No performance appraisal was found for employee id" "FAILURE|Multiple performance appraisals were found for employee id"
+    "message": "Multiple performance appraisals were found for employee id", "status": "FAILURE"
+}
 ```

 Sample responses for the `deletePerfAppraisalByEmployeeId` request:
 ```
+{
-"SUCCESS"
+    "status": "SUCCESS"
+}

+{
+    "message": "No performance appraisal was found for employee id", "status": "FAILURE"
+}

+{
-"FAILURE|No performance appraisal was found for employee id" "FAILURE|Multiple performance appraisals were found for employee id"
+    "message": "Multiple performance appraisals were found for employee id", "status": "FAILURE"
+}
 ```